Colette J. Fehr

 Welcome and thank you for visiting my web site.

-I am a licensed psychotherapist providing individual and couples counseling at my private practice in Maitland, Florida.
+I am a licensed psychotherapist providing individual and couples counseling at my private practice in Baldwin Park in Orlando, Florida.
 I am passionate about helping people find greater joy and connection in their lives and in their relationships.

 My approach is warm, empathetic and solution-focused.
 You are the expert on your life, and I am there as a catalyst to help move you forward in your desired direction.
 Whatever struggles and life challenges you are going through, I am committed to providing the encouragement, support and resources you need.